-It had heavy lilac trim.
-And a number of problems.
+It had heavy lilac trim, and a number of problems.
 The house had stood vacant for three years.
-It had no heat, no running water.
+It had no heat and no running water.
 The exterior was covered in plastic stucco that didn’t let the house breathe.
 And there was a clear need to improve the window insulation.

 Edged in our patented Compression Tubing, the inserts press into the window frames without a damaging track or magnetic system.
-And that mattered because Eifler is particular about windows.
-He and his significant other, Bonnie Phoenix, reconditioned all the ones in the Ross House themselves, taking the hinges off, laying them on a workbench, removing the glass and stripping the lead paint with a heat gun.
+And that mattered to Eifler because he is particular about windows.
+He and his partner, Bonnie Phoenix, reconditioned all the windows in the Ross House themselves, taking the hinges off, laying them on a workbench, removing the glass and stripping the lead paint with a heat gun.
 Then he sanded and stained them.